SnowflurrySDK/Snowflurry.jl/README.md

 Snowflake is currently in alpha.
 We may change or remove parts of Snowflake's API when making new releases.

-Copyright (c) 2021 by Anyon Systems, Inc.
+Copyright (c) 2021 by Snowflake Developers and Anyon Systems, Inc.